Want to hike with new friends?Join a group trip

 Meals: B,D

 Most of this stage is through woodland and countryside along gentle river valleys with virtually no climbing.
-In the afternoon you will be transferred back to Pontevedra for overnight accommodation.
-Distance 8.8km/5.5mi
+Overnight is usually in a 'casa rural' in the village of Outeiro.
+Distance: 11km/6.9mi, highest point approx 100m

 Meals: B,D

-This morning you transfer to San Amaro and continue walking.
-Closer to Caldas de Reis the route crosses the N550 and follows this road for short sections.
-Located between the Umia and Bermana rivers, the town of Caldas developed as a result of its thermal waters and continues to be a major health spa.
-The botanical gardens next to the river are lovely for some respite from the walk.
+Today's route takes you through typical villages, offering a mix of cultural and natural heritage.
+Approx midway through the stage, you can visit the waterfalls of the Barosa River Natural Park (1km round trip).
+Near to Caldas de Reis the route crosses the N550 and follows this road for short sections.
+Located between the Umia and Bermana rivers, Caldas de Reis is known for its thermal waters.
+The botanical gardens next to the river offer a lovely respite from the walk.
 Overnight Caldas de Reis.
 Option to upgrade to a comfortable 4 star inn with pool or 3 star rural inn with pool - supplement applies and must be requested when initially booking the trip.
-Distance 12km/7.5mi
+Distance 12km/7.5mi, highest point approx 60m

 Meals: B,D

-Enjoy a beautiful walk through the Bermana river valley.
-The path then drops down into the Valga valley.
+Today's walk is more undulating, with moderate gradients, past fields, forests and small villages.
+Enjoy a beautiful walk through the Bermana river valley then the path descends into the Valga valley.
 There are two short stages of main road: leaving Caldas and entering Padron.
-Padron town is lovely, set on the banks of the Sar and Ulla rivers, with some St James relics to be seen at the Igrexa de Santiago (church).
+Herbón, a small village belonging to the municipality of Padrón, is where the famous "Pimientos de Padrón" are grown.
+Padron town is lovely, set on the banks of the Sar and Ulla rivers.
+Igrexa de Santiago (church) is a significant site on the Camino - the "Pedron" (mooring stone) is on display under the altar.
 Overnight in Padron.
-Distance 18.7km/11.7mi
+Distance 18.7km/11.7mi, highest point approx 140m

 Meals: B,D

-Breaking the long day to Santiago allows you to enjoy your arrival into Santiago tomorrow even more, and staying in a small town with a lovely hotel gives allows time to reflect on your journey so far.
-Distance 12km/7.7mi
+Breaking the long walk to Santiago allows you to enjoy your arrival there, and staying in a small town with a lovely hotel allows time to reflect on your journey so far.
+Distance 12km/7.7mi, highest point approx 100m

 Meals: B,D

-The final day takes you through pine, oak and eucalyptus wood, before there's a climb to reach Santiago.
+The final day takes you through pine, oak and eucalyptus wood, following a mainly paved path.
+There is a gradual climb to Agro dos Monteiros in O Milladoiro and further along, another to reach Santiago.
 Closer to Santiago the route follows some sections of main road.
 Overnight in Santiago.
 Own dinner arrangements.
-Distance 13km/8.1mi
+Distance 13km/8.1mi, highest point approx 240m

 Meals: B